jgroups-extras/jgroups-azure/README.md

 ## Testing

-The tests expect valid credentials for Azure, you can supply using properties:
+The tests expect valid credentials for Azure which you can supply using properties:

     $ mvn test -Dazure.account_name="A" -Dazure.access_key="B" -Djava.net.preferIPv4Stack=true